 Sewing Machine Repair FAQ's

 Many times, a problem with your sewing machine is something simple.
 If you're in the middle of a project, don't hesitate to call us at 828-277-4100.
-A lot of the time, we can help right over the phone.
+A lot of the time, we can help right over the phone, even if it's a machine we don't sell!
 Please leave a message and we will call you back if we're busy helping customers in the store.

 What machine brands does ACC service?